NuevoFoundation/workshops/content/english/image-manipulation/making-meme.md

 1. Find a font you like (i.e., Roboto).
 Click the font, and then click "Download Family" at the top right.
    <img src="../media/googlefont_download.png" alt="google font family download" style="width:80%"/>
 2. A ZIP file will be downloaded locally.
-Open or extract the folder, find a font you want to use (i.e., Roboto Bold) and upload that file (TTF) to repl.it.
+Open or extract the folder, find a font you want to use (i.e., Roboto Bold) and upload that file (TTF) to replit.
    <img src="../media/googlefont_upload.png" alt="google font family upload" style="width:50%"/>

 {{% /notice %}}